The relaxed State and Science

 – 51 chronic pain patients, whose condition had not improved with traditional medical care, took part in a 10-week meditation and relaxation program.
 50% of the patients showed a 50% or more reduction in pain, while a further 15% of the patients had a reduction of 33% or more.

-Today the use of relaxation techniques is an important mainstream medical practice.
-It is prescribed by doctors all over the world as an alternative or complement to the treatment of chronic diseases, or even as prevention to the onset of infections.
+Today, the use of relaxation techniques is an important mainstream medical practice.
+It is prescribed by doctors all over the world as an alternative or complement to the treatment of chronic diseases, and even as prevention to the onset of infections.
 Some hospitals broadcast guided relaxations straight into their patients’ rooms.
 And although many traditionalists within the medical profession have been slow to recognise the value of relaxation, a new generation of doctors is beginning to see it as the first course of action in the treatment of cardiac and blood pressure diseases.

 The original Yoga Nidra compared to relaxation based on suggestion

-As a part of an extensive research project at the University Clinic in Cologne, Germany, in the early eighties, the brain waves of a group of teachers from the Scandinavian Yoga and Meditation School were measured during Yoga Nidra.
+As a part of an extensive research project at the University Clinic in Cologne, Germany, in early 1980, the brain waves of a group of teachers from the Scandinavian Yoga and Meditation School were measured during Yoga Nidra.
 A researcher who was more familiar with suggestive-based relaxation, where one imagines that one is relaxed, took part in this research.